-The spatial distribution of misfit residuals (absolute value), exemplified by that of the inphase 12 kHz residuals (Figure 4.5), confirms a correlation between high residual values and high-fly areas.
-Blanking the residuals for flight clearances > 120 m (lower panel, Figure 4.5) removes a large number of the high-residual data points.
-There are several individual lines, or portions of lines where high residual values are apparent, as well as lineaments associated with power-line or other cultural noise.
+The spatial distribution of misfit residuals (absolute value), exemplified by that of the inphase 3 kHz residuals (Figure 4.4), confirms a correlation in places, particularly to the west of the survey area, between high residual values and high-fly areas.
+Blanking the residuals for flight clearances > 120 m (lower panel, Figure 4.4) removes a large number, but not all, of the high-residual data points.
+There are several individual lines, or portions of lines where high residual values are apparent.
+High residual values are also observed over seawater located on the southern margin of the survey area.

-Figure 4.5: A6 Block inversion - grid maps of absolute values of misfit residuals for in-phase 12 kHz component (Top) full dataset.
+Figure 4.4: WFD Block inversion - grid maps of absolute values of misfit residuals for in-phase 3 kHz component (Top) full dataset.
 (Bottom) dataset blanked where flight clearance > 120 m.
 Grid: Inverse Distance Weighted with 50 x 50 m grid mesh.
 Linear colour scale used.
-Irish coastline shown (black line).
 (Note: data blanked in lower figure for illustrative purposes only.
 Rejection of poor model solutions is discussed in Section 5).